-- Press MODE/ENTER on the projector or Color Mode on the remote control repeatedly until your desired mode is selected. - Go to the PICTURE > Color Mode menu and press ◄/▶ to select a desired mode.
+Press MODE/ENTER on the remote control or projector repeatedly until your desired mode is selected.

+• Go to the PICTURE > Preset Mode menu and press ◄ / ▶ to select a desired mode.

 Picture modes for different types of signals

 The picture modes available for different types of signals are listed below.